-The Company identified over 200 suppliers contracted to manufacture products with the potential to contain conflict minerals.
+The Company identified over 280 suppliers contracted to manufacture products with the potential to contain conflict minerals.
 A survey was sent to each of these suppliers.
 The survey was developed to facilitate the disclosure and communication of information regarding the supply chain.
 It included questions regarding the supplier's conflict minerals policy, the engagement and requirements of its direct suppliers, and details of smelters or refiners and sources of conflict minerals.
 The survey was designed to be consistent with industry-adopted surveys used in conflict mineral due diligence processes.

-The Company received responses from all suppliers surveyed and identified 25 suppliers who use tin or a tin alloy, 1 supplier who uses tungsten, and 24 suppliers who use gold and therefore are within the scope of the RCOI regarding the origin of the conflict mineral in question.
+The Company received responses from all suppliers surveyed and identified 10 suppliers who use tin or a tin alloy, and 8 suppliers who use gold and therefore are within the scope of the RCOI regarding the origin of the conflict mineral in question.

-The Company's suppliers contracted to manufacture products identified 23 smelters used in turn by such suppliers.
-The 15 smelters listed below have been identified as being conformant with the relevant Responsible Minerals Assurance Process (RMAP) assessment protocols of the Responsible Minerals Initiative ("RMI") (formerly the Conflict-Free Sourcing Initiative).
-Based on comparison to information made publicly available by the RMI, the Company was unable to determine the validity of the names or the locations of the remaining 8 facilities referenced in the supplier responses.
+The Company's suppliers contracted to manufacture products identified 11 smelters used in turn by such suppliers.
+The 8 smelters listed below have been identified as being conformant with the relevant Responsible Minerals Assurance Process (RMAP) assessment protocols of the Responsible Minerals Initiative ("RMI") (formerly the Conflict-Free Sourcing Initiative):